The Corporate Governance Review: Ireland

 - monitoring the statutory audit of the annual and consolidated accounts.

-The Companies Act contains provisions on many aspects of auditing that were carried over from the 2016 Regulations (and the 2010 Regulations before that), including:
+The Companies Act contains provisions on various aspects of auditing, including:

 - the approval of statutory auditors and audit firms;